The week ahead with the IPDPL

-The following are activities planned over the next six days as it pertains to the Illinois Prairie District Public Library.
+The following are activities planned over the next few days as it pertains to the Illinois Prairie District Public Library.
 This appears by date and location:

 Today